jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 ### Knowledge Bases of Concepts

 1. MIPI DSI
 * The MIPI Alliance defines modern interface of mobile devices like phones, including display, cameras, etc.

-<-- To Be Continued -->
+* The DSI defined a protocol for LCD to transfer data at a fast speed using a serial bus.<br>
+Its applicational protocol is still DPI/RGB.<br>
+Since the protocol is complex, please refer to MIPI Alliance Standard for Display Serial Interface.
+2. MIPI D-PHY
+* The D-PHY defined the physical(electrical) specification for the high-speed transfer.<br>
+For more detailed information, please refer to MIPI Alliance Specification for D-PHY.

-2. MIPI DCS: DCS command and Generic command
+3. MIPI DCS: DCS command and Generic command

-<-- To Be Continued -->

-3. MIPI DPI
+The DCS command set is defined by MIPI alliance, which are common and standard through different types of LCDs, such as 0x29/0x11. <br>
+For the detailed command list, refer to MIPI Alliance Specification for Display Command Set.
+The Generic command set was defined by the LCD manufacture out of the standard.<br>

+4. MIPI-DPI/RGB/LTDC

-* MIPI-DPI is one of the MIPI display interface series, which is well known as RGB/Parallel/LTDC interface.
+* MIPI Display Pixel Interface (MIPI-DPI) is one of the MIPI display interface series, which is well known as RGB/Parallel/LTDC interface.
 This interface splits control lines(HSYNC/VSYNC/DE) with data lines(RGB parallel lines).
-Since it uses single-ended signals(compared to MIPI-DSI), the max speed(clock speed) could be limited, but it can transfer full pixel data in one clock period(compared to serial interfaces).
+Since it uses single-ended signals(compared to MIPI D-PHY), the max speed(clock speed) could be limited, but it can transfer full pixel data in one clock period(compared to serial interfaces).
 The color depth is configurable as RGB565/RGB666/RGB888 and more, which could also be 'hacked' to leave out some pins or branch some lines(when downsampling color depth, throw away certain LSB; when upsampling, branch certain MSB to LSB or connect certain LSB to GND).
 ```
 RGB888 (typical format of 16.7M color display)
 -------------------------------------------------